WIttyJudge/wittyjudge.github.io/content/posts/arch-linux-printer-install/index.md

 ```

 Add your user to the `lp` group.
-This will give your user permission to access the printer:
+User will have permission to access the printer.

 ```
 $ sudo usermod -aG lp $USER
 ```

-Don't forget to connect your printer to your computer using a USB cable or via a network connection.
+Make sure to establish a connection between your computer and the printer either via a USB cable or a network connection.

 At this moment, we are ready to install the graphical program.
 There are several programs available but I typically install simple and small GTK program called [system-config-printer](https://github.com/OpenPrinting/system-config-printer).